jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 and drivers in implementing DevSecOps,
 [click here](../how-to-implement-devsecops/).

-## Use automation to test security continually
+## Combine manual testing along with automated tools

 Process automation is key in the DevSecOps culture.
-By automating security tests,
+By automating security testing, you get the advantage of speeding it up for fast software delivery, but relying on automation alone and not combining it with the expertise of ethical hackers means low accuracy, i.e., high rates of false positives and false negatives.
-you get the advantages of reducing delivery time and human error, as well as improving security.
+Automated tools
-Automated tools (sometimes called DevSecOps tools) should be able to do the following:
+should help experts do the following:

 - Categorize and monitor risk across the SDLC.